michael2012z/BitBible/markdown/JPS/files/Josh.md

 20. And Achan answered Joshua, and said: 'Of a truth I have sinned against HaShem, the G-d of Israel, and thus and thus have I done.

-21. When I saw among the spoil a goodly ShinarThat is, Babylonish. mantle, and two hundred shekels of silver, and a wedge of gold of fifty shekels weight, then I coveted them, and took them; and, behold, they are hid in the earth in the midst of my tent, and the silver under it.'
+21. When I saw among the spoil a goodly Shinar

 22. So Joshua sent messengers, and they ran unto the tent; and, behold, it was hid in his tent, and the silver under it.